Snow Squall: The Last American Clipper Ship

 Volunteer archaeological expeditions pieced together the Snow Squall’s story along with the wreck itself, found in the Falkland Islands.
 This is a fascinating maritime detective story.

-In the middle of the nineteenth century American clipper ships astounded the maritime world with their amazingly swift passages to and from faraway seaports, bringing back exotic and valuable cargoes of tea, spices, and silk.
+In the middle of the 19th century, American clipper ships astounded the maritime world with their amazingly swift passages to and from faraway seaports, bringing back exotic and valuable cargoes of tea, spices, and silk.
 Of all those clippers, only one remains: the Maine-built Snow Squall, whose bow section was rescued from the remote Falkland Islands by the Snow Squall Project in the 1980s.